 Choosing the right web host is a necessity to Build any website.
 Web hosting is the location of your website on the Internet.
 It will store all the data like images and other content for your website.

-Website hosting measures the amount of disk space you’re allotted on the server.
+Web hosting measures the amount of disk space you’re allotted on the server.
 For example, if you have a lot of visitors to your website, such as files to download.
 You will access the server and you’ll need more web hosting transfer space.
 So, someone can put readable text on their website.

 In a nutshell, Web hosting is the service of providing storage space for a website.
 When your website is available on the internet, it is accessible by other computers.
-You might also read this one 28 questions/tips to choose the best web hosting.

 10 Factors to consider when choosing a web hosting

 There are a couple of web hosting providers out there, but it may seem difficult to decipher the good from the bad.
 So here we’ve put together some tips.
 How to find the right hosting provider who will prove the best level of service for your business. if you’re new and don’t know how to build a blog you can hire a web developer.

 Unreliable and weak connections can cause your website to be offline more often.
 Not only does access to inevitable loss or sales, but it also leads to a decline in search engine ratings.
 A great way to judge a company’s ability to keep your website up and running is by looking at uptime scores.
 Companies that have reported annual scores of 99.5% or more worth considering.
 It’s always recommended to avoid companies with scores below 99%.